kalgon/jpa-records/README.md

 ### With AttributeConverter

-Single-valued records could be used as attributes but require a specific standard JPA `AttributeConverter`.
+Single-valued records could be used as attributes but require a standard JPA `AttributeConverter`.

-Multi-valued records could be used as attributes but require a specific vendor-specific adapter (like Hibernate `UserType`) as standard `AttributeConverter`s  do not support multiple columns.
+Multi-valued records could be used as attributes but require a vendor-specific adapter (like Hibernate `UserType`) as standard `AttributeConverter`s  do not support multiple columns.

 ### Entities